AmericanCoinAMC/Core/README.md

 ### Supporting the Project

-Monero development can be supported directly through donations.
+AmericanCoin development can be supported directly through donations.

-Both Monero and Bitcoin donations can be made to donate.getmonero.org if using a client that supports the OpenAlias standard
+Both AmericanCoin and Bitcoin donations can be made to donate.getmonero.org if using a client that supports the OpenAlias standard

-The Monero donation address is: 44AFFq5kSiGBoZ4NMDwYtN18obc8AemS33DBLWs3H7otXft3XjrpDtQGv7SqSsaBYBb98uNbr2VBBEt7f2wfn3RVGQBEP3A
+The AmericanCoin donation address is: 44AFFq5kSiGBoZ4NMDwYtN18obc8AemS33DBLWs3H7otXft3XjrpDtQGv7SqSsaBYBb98uNbr2VBBEt7f2wfn3RVGQBEP3A

 The Bitcoin donation address is: 1KTexdemPdxSBcG55heUuTjDRYqbC5ZL8H